George Tsebelis: Honors

-He received undergraduate degrees in engineering from the National Technical University of Athens and in political science from Sciences Po.
-He received a doctorate in mathematical statistics from Pierre and Marie Curie University and one in political science from Washington University in St. Louis.
-Tsebelis was elected as a Fellow of the American Academy of Arts and Sciences as part of the Academy's 2016 class and was named the 2025 William H. Riker Prize recipient "in recognition of a body of research that exemplifies and advances the scientific study of politics".
-He also received honorary degrees from the Universities of Crete (2014), the National Kapodistrian University of Athens (2024) and the University of Milan (2025).
+Tsebelis has received a Russell Sage Foundation Fellowship and a Simon Guggenheim Fellowship.
+He was elected as a Fellow of the American Academy of Arts and Sciences as part of the Academy's 2016 class and was named the 2025 William H. Riker Prize recipient "in recognition of a body of research that exemplifies and advances the scientific study of politics".
+He also received honorary degrees from the University of Crete (2014), the National and Kapodistrian University of Athens (2024), and the University of Milan (2025).